rheaditi/learning-fejstesting/README.md

  $ npm install karma-jasmine karma-chrome-launcher --save-dev
  ```

-### Configuring Karma
+### 2. Configuring Karma

-Generate the config file with `karma init`
+The simplest way is to generate the configuration file with `karma init`.
+By default, this file generated is called `karma.conf.js`.
+Lets run:
 ```
 $ karma init
 ```

-A series of questions to set up the inital config file ensues.
+It poses a series of questions to help set up the inital configuration.
-Example answers:
+Example answers I used (in case there's any confusion):
 ```
 Which testing framework do you want to use ?
-Press tab to list possible options.
-Enter to move to the next question.
 > jasmine

 Do you want to use Require.js ?
-This will add Require.js plugin.
-Press tab to list possible options.
-Enter to move to the next question.
 > no

 Do you want to capture any browsers automatically ?
-Press tab to list possible options.
-Enter empty string to move to the next question.
 > Firefox
->

 What is the location of your source and test files ?
-You can use glob patterns, eg. "js/*.js" or "test/**/*Spec.js".
-Enter empty string to move to the next question.
 > js/*.js
 > tests/**/*.js
 08 06 2016 17:43:14.925:WARN [init]: There is no file matching this pattern.
 >

 Should any of the files included by the previous patterns be excluded ?
-You can use glob patterns, eg. "**/*.swp".
-Enter empty string to move to the next question.
 >

 Do you want Karma to watch all the files and run the tests on change ?
-Press tab to list possible options.
-> yes
+> no
 Config file generated at "/path/to/project/karma.conf.js".
 ```

+The warning `no file matching this pattern` comes only if you don't have the `js` and `tests` directories and/or their files.
+We can ignore this for now.

-### Configure Travis
+### 3. Configuring Travis
 First, login to [Travis CI](https://travis-ci.org/) and add your repository to it.

 Create the `.travis.yml` file (mind the leading period - it'll be a hidden file):